Last updated on: April 4, 2017 By Ethan Green

 So you’re not just left with ambiguous sleep scores and confusing graphs, but told exactly how you can make lifestyle changes to sleep better.

 If you can forgive the need to stay synced to your phone all night, it’s an excellent sleep tracker which might actually make a difference to your sleep.

-Bedside sleep tracker with heart rate and breathing monitoring
+Non-wearable sleep tracker with heart rate, breathing and snoring monitoring

-The Beddit Smart Sleep Monitor is a dedicated sleep tracker which consists of a simple strip which lies under your bed sheet to track your sleep, with an accompanying App to use on your smart phone.
+The Beddit 3.0 Smart Sleep Monitor is a dedicated sleep tracker which consists of an unobtrusive thin strip which lies under your bed sheet to track your sleep, with an accompanying App to use on your smart phone.

-- The accuracy is generally very good if you sleep alone.
+- The accuracy is generally good, especially if you sleep alone.

-- Lots of different data tracking: your heart rate, breathing and snoring, time asleep or restless and times out of bed, time spent in light or deep sleep.
+- Lots of different tracking data: your heart rate, breathing and snoring, time asleep or restless and times out of bed, bedroom humidity and temperature.

 - Easy to set up and use.

 - Thin measuring strip which you don’t feel when placed under a sheet or mattress protector.